turingschool/curriculum/tutorials/debugger.markdown

 The `list` instructions shows the context of the current code, five lines before and four lines after the current execution point.

-#### 'next'
+#### `next`

 The `next` instruction will run the following instruction in the current context and move the marker to the next line in that context.
-For instance, given this controller code:
+Given this controller code:

 ```ruby
 def create